 Excess phosphorous is simply processed by the kidneys and excreted in urine.
 There are no toxic effects, at worst you get diarrhoea, and your ability to absorb other minerals such as magnesium and zinc may be impaired.

-Food sources: meat, oily fish, eggs, milk, cottage cheese.
+Foods rich in phosphorus include: meat, oily fish, eggs, milk, cottage cheese.
 Vegetable sources are less easily absorbed, and include beans, pulses, nuts, and wholemeal brown bread.

 Recommended daily intake: 800 – 1,500mg (children 500mg).